munificent/game-programming-patterns/book/update-method.markdown

         Another option to mitigate this is to have two collections, but have the other collection only contain the *inactive* entities instead of all of them.

-    * *You have to keep the collections in sync.* When objects are created or completely destroyed (and not just made temporarily inactive), you have to remember to modify both the master collection and this one.
+    * *You have to keep the collections in sync.* When objects are created or completely destroyed (and not just made temporarily inactive), you have to remember to modify both the master collection and active object one.

 The metric that should guide your approach here is how many inactive objects you tend to have.
 The more you have, the more useful it is to have a separate collection that avoids them during your core game loop.